Admissions Process

 Review committees are generally composed of ELAM alumnae, senior officials of schools of medicine, dentistry, public health and pharmacy, and faculty of the ELAM program.
 Separate review committees are determined for each of the professions of medicine, dentistry, public health and pharmacy.
 Individual rankings with narrative support are requested for consideration of each candidate's clarity of career goals, commitment to a senior administrative career, likelihood of attaining a significant institutional leadership role within the five years following enrollment into ELAM, self-awareness about her own leadership competencies, and the breadth and depth of her leadership knowledge and experience.

 A single selection committee reviews all rankings and descriptive comments of candidates by referencing reports from members of the review committees.
 ELAM staff compile a listing of candidates, ranked by summative scores (adjusted for individual bias by z-score and reviewer differences identified by standard deviation of scores) and by review committee members' global recommendations of acceptance.
-Out of that listing, selection committee members identify approximately 60 fellows from medicine, dentistry, public health and pharmacy during a single meeting generally scheduled in March of each year.
+Out of that listing, selection committee members identify a cohort of fellows from medicine, dentistry, public health and pharmacy during a single meeting generally scheduled in March of each year.

 Back to Top